QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 and it can stay up while quietly missing an update.
 In all four shapes the broker still knows the answer over HTTP, and nobody asks.

-This document proposes one helper class in Lean core, `BrokerageOrderPollingService`, that any brokerage can create and use.
+This document proposes one helper class in Lean core, `BaseBrokerageOrderPollingService`, that any brokerage can create and use.
 The brokerage picks one of two classes — read one order by its brokerage id, or read all orders — and hands the service a read callback that converts each order from the broker's own model into one shared snapshot shape.
 Every N seconds the service runs the read, and the snapshots travel through the brokerage's message handler